Most Recent Version of Draft Vision Statement, Goals, Policies, and Actions

 Use and promote matching grant funds to improve shared spaces that are not maintained by city or county.

-Walkable Neighborhoods: Incentivize neighborhood development that allows residents to meet their daily needs by foot.
+Walkable Neighborhoods: Incentivize neighborhood development that allows residents to meet their daily needs without private vehicles.

 Use neighborhood associations and businesses to cross-promote programs and ideas that increase use of active transportation and develop small businesses in the neighborhood.